compromise-evident/AuthorshipFemto/README.md

-## 81kB public files can be pasted to and downloaded from stikked.ch
+## 81kB public text files can be pasted to and downloaded from stikked.ch

 Authorship is computational difficulty and super-flexibility in endless cryptographic evidence (publicly-verifiable authorized-only number modification.)